About Us

 Our Mission

-We are a team of researchers focused on using imaging technology to study speech physiology & optimize surgical outcomes for children with cleft palate.
+We are a team of researchers focused on applications of imaging technology to study speech physiology & optimize surgical outcomes for children with cleft palate and craniofacial differences.

 • Imaging Technology